CarletonComputerScienceSociety/volunteers/.github/ISSUE_TEMPLATE/08-send-email.md

 *what is this email about?*

 ## 📝 Content
-*what needs to be included in the email?*
+*what needs to be covered in the email?*

 ## 🧑 Sent To
 *who will this be sent to?
 Should bod or anyone else be cc'ed?*

-## 📧 Sent By
-*who will actually send this email out, if drafting it is assigned to someone else?*

 ## ✅ Acceptance Criteria
 - [ ] Draft created and shared for feedback